-People with Down’s syndrome have an immense range of qualities and skills.
-And yet, less than 7% of people with learning disabilities are in paid work.

-We know that lots of people with Down’s syndrome who want to work, don’t have a paid job.
+People with Down’s syndrome have an immense range of qualities and skills, and we know that lots of people with Down’s syndrome who want to work, don’t have a paid job.

-In fact, in Scotland only around 7% of people with learning disabilities are in paid work compared with 74% of the general population.
+In fact, in Scotland less than 7% of people with learning disabilities are in paid work compared with 74% of the general population.

-It’s good for business to employ someone with Down’s syndrome – they offer a wide range of skills and sought-after qualities and employers tell us that they have a really positive impact on the workforce and the workplace.
-As we build forward to a new working world, their qualities of kindness, compassion, loyalty and determination are exactly what we need right now.
+It’s good for business to employ someone with Down’s syndrome – they offer a wide range of skills and sought-after qualities and employers tell us that they have a really positive impact on their organisational health, such as improved staff morale and customer perception, which enhances their reputation as an inclusive employer.